Frequently Asked Questions

-A skilled cleaner can remove red wine and urine stains completely.
+A skilled cleaner can remove most red wine or urine stains completely.
 We do this every day.

 Can I do anything about wine or urine stains at home?

-Don’t worry or panic!
-Anything you can’t get out now can be removed later by a professional cleaner, even wine and urine stains that have dried on the rug.
-Don’t try to flood a stain with large amounts of water.
+Try not to worry or panic!
+Stains can be removed later by a professional cleaner, even wine and urine stains that have dried on the rug.
+Don’t immediately flood a stain with large amounts of water.
 This can create other problems.
-Just wait to have them removed at your next cleaning.
+Just wait to have the stains removed during the rugs next cleaning.

 Can I use household cleaning agents to spot clean my rug?

-You can also use dry cleaning solvents safely on grease, wax, tar, and other oily stains such as lipstick or shoe polish, but these spotting procedures are often best done by someone who has had practice.
+Dry cleaning solvents can be used safely on grease, wax, tar, and other oily stains such as lipstick or shoe polish, but these spotting procedures are often best done by someone who has had practice.

-Most other household cleaning agents (Fantastic, Oxyclean, laundry bleach, etc.) are too powerful for home use on natural fiber and may do more harm than good.
+Most household cleaning agents (Fantastic, Oxyclean, laundry bleach, etc.) are too powerful for home use on natural fiber and will do more harm than good.

 Can color run be removed?

 Yes, most color run can be improved or removed entirely.
-Color run, or dye bleed, is the result of non-colorfast dyes migrating to other parts of the rug when wet or from colorfast dyes reacting to strong cleaning agents, urine or mold.
+Color run, or dye bleed, is the result of non-colorfast dyes migrating to other parts of the rug.
+Even dyes that would otherwise be colorfast often react adversely to strong cleaning agents, urine or mold.
 While procedures to remove color run are simple, it takes experience and skill for consistently good results.
 We work on color run problems often and are happy to discuss the process and predicted results before starting any work.